Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Practical issues and examples

 \subsection{Metamodel-based estimation}

 In this section, we consider a relatively common case in industrial applications where the numerical code is expensive in computational time.
-As a consequence, it cannot be evaluated intensively (e.g. only several hundred calculations are possible).
+As a consequence, it cannot be evaluated intensively (e.g. only several hundreds calculations are possible).
 It is therefore not possible to estimate the sensitivity indices with direct use of the model.
 Indeed, the Monte Carlo estimates of Sobol' indices require for each input several hundreds or thousands of model evaluations \cite{ioosal17,pritar17}.
 For the Shapley effects, an additional loop is required which increases the computational burden.

 In this case, it is recommended to use a metamodel instead of the original numerical model in the estimation procedure.
 A metamodel is an approximation of the numerical model, built on a learning dataset \cite{fanli06}.
-The appeal to a metamodel is a current engineering practice for estimating sensitivity indices \cite{legmar17}.
-In the present work, we use the Gaussian process metamodel (also called kriging) \cite{sacwel89,sanwil03} which has demonstrated in many practical situations to have good predictive capacities (see \cite{marioo08} for example).
-The Gaussian process model is defined as follows:
+The appeal to a metamodel is a usual engineering practice for estimating sensitivity indices \cite{legmar17}.
+In the present work, we use Gaussian process-based metamodels (also called kriging) \cite{sacwel89,sanwil03} which have demonstrated in many practical situations having good predictive capacities (see \cite{marioo08} for example).
+A Gaussian process model is defined as follows:

 where $h(\cdot)$ is a deterministic trend function (typically a multiple linear model) and $Z(\cdot)$ is a centered Gaussian process.
 The practical implementation details of kriging can be found in \cite{rougin12}.
 We make the assumption that $Z$ is second-order stationary with a Mat\'ern $5/2$ covariance parameterized by the vector of its correlation lengths $\bstheta \in \real^d$ and variance $\sigma^2$.
 The hyperparameters $\sigma^2$ and $\bstheta$ are classically estimated by the maximum likelihood method on a learning sample comprising input/output of a limited number of simulations.
 Kriging provides an estimator of $Y(\bsX)$ which is called the kriging predictor denoted by $\widehat{Y}(\bsX)$.
 To quantify the predictive capability of the metamodel and to validate the predictor, the metamodel predictivity coefficient $Q^2$ is estimated by cross-validation or on a test sample \citep{marioo08}.
 More precisely, the Gaussian process model gives the following predictive distribution: